Equine vet's complete guide to worming your horse

 Give your horse the wormer

 Wormers come as a paste in a syringe that you can syringe straight into your horse’s mouth.
 Most horses will accept their wormer quite happily.
-Here are a few important points to remember:
+Here are a few important steps to remember:

-● Stand on their near side, holding your right hand over their nose to keep their head steady.
-Just as you would to put a bridle on.
+3. Stand on their near side, holding your right hand over their nose to keep their head steady – just as you would to put a bridle on.

-● You may want to hold your horse’s head slightly upwards for a few moments, especially if they are prone to spitting their wormer out!
+5. You may want to hold your horse’s head slightly upwards for a few moments, especially if they are prone to spitting their wormer out.

-If your horse is difficult to worm, practise giving him a syringe of something tasty, such as apple sauce or molasses, so he doesn’t associate a syringe with a yukky wormer.
+If your horse is difficult to worm, practise giving them a syringe of something tasty, such as apple sauce or molasses, so they don't associate a syringe with the wormer.

 You don’t need to keep your horse stabled after worming them.
 Worms will be killed by the wormer, so they won't pass into your pasture through droppings.